How to Thanksgiving 101

 Decorations

 Keep it simple.
-The prettiest table I ever set had brown mailing paper on top of white tablecloths.
+The prettiest table I ever set had brown kraft paper on top of white tablecloths.
 Burlap is a neat touch too.

 Check this one out from kitchn

 Keep it uniform.
-If you are having multiple tables, try to make them all look alike.
+If you have multiple tables, try to make them all look alike.

 Keep it easy.
-I use high end plastic disposable plates (affiliate link) for both the main course and dessert.
-I use Dollar Tree foil cooking pans wherever possible.
+I use high-end plastic disposable plates (affiliate link) for both the main course and dessert, and I use Dollar Tree foil cooking pans wherever possible.
 Nobody wants to do all those dishes after this meal.
-Make sure you have trash bags and recycling bags.
+Make sure you have trash and recycling bags.
+Grab some inexpensive to-go containers from Dollar Tree, too.
+There’s no way you can eat it all!

 Add a pop of color with pumpkins, gourds, and fall mums.
 Add some fun color with printed paper napkins from The Christmas Tree Store or the Dollar Store.

 Use plenty of candles.
-Seasonal items are everywhere (even in the back yard).
-Hollowed out gourds and pumpkins look cute with a tea lite inside.
+Seasonal items are everywhere (even in the backyard)!
+Hollowed-out gourds and pumpkins look cute with a tea light inside, and apples do, too!